Barclays brand seen damaged by tax row

-LONDON Barclays faces a double blow to its reputation and finances after the government sought to retrieve more than 500 million pounds from banks by closing loopholes on "highly abusive" tax avoidance schemes.
+LONDON Barclays faces a blow to its reputation more damaging than the financial penalty after the government sought to retrieve more than 500 million pounds by closing loopholes on "highly abusive" tax avoidance schemes by banks.

 "This will add a couple more years to the brand rejuvenation," said Ralph Silva, director at financial services research firm SRN.